browserengineering/book/book/chrome.md

 If you're anything like me, the next thing you tried after clicking on links is middle-clicking them to open in a new tab.
-Every browser now has tabbed browsing, and honestly it's a little embarrasing that our little toy browser doesn't.
+Every browser now has tabbed browsing, and honestly it's a little embarrassing that our little toy browser doesn't.

 Fundamentally tabbed browsing means we need to distinguish between the